lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ### Want to know:

-1. Channels & videos that on trending (top 50 \# of days on trending)
+1. Top 50 channels and videos that appeared the most on trending
-2. Channels & videos with most views (top 100)
+2. Top 100 channels and videos with the highest views
-3. Paid from views (top 20)
+3. Top 10 channels with the highest revenue sharing

 ### YouTube Channel category